Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-Constructors.md

 draft: false
 disqusId: "http://lokiastari.com/blog/2015/01/23/c-plus-plus-by-example-smart-pointer-part-iii/"
 ---
-In this article we examine constructors that are often missed or overlooked.
-This article looks at the use cases for these constructors and explains why the added functionality provides a meaningful addition in relation to smart pointers.
+This article examines constructors that are often overlooked.
+It examines their use cases and explains why the added functionality is meaningful in relation to smart pointers.

 ## Default Constructor
-Most people remember the default constructor (a zero argument constructor), but every now and then it gets missed.
+Most people remember the default constructor (a zero-argument constructor), but it is sometimes overlooked.

 The default constructor is useful when the type is used in a context where objects of the type need to be instantiated dynamically by another library (an example is a container resized; when a container is made larger by a resize, new members will need to be constructed, it is the default constructor that will provide these extra instances).

 The default constructor is usually very trivial and thus worth the investment.

-Smart Pointer Default Constructor
+#### Smart Pointer Default Constructor
 ```c
 namespace ThorsAnvil
 {